History of Brown University: Writing a charter

+James Manning arrived at Newport in July 1763, There, he organized a meeting with 15 Baptist men in the home of Deputy Governor John Gardner (8 Washington Square) to discuss and publicly present his plans to organize a college.

-James Manning arrived at Newport in July 1763 and was introduced to Stiles, who agreed to write the Charter for the college.
+In Newport, Manning was introduced to Stiles, who agreed to write the Charter for the college.
 Stiles's first draft was read to the General Assembly in August 1763 and rejected by Baptist members who worried that their denomination would be underrepresented in the College Board of Fellows.
 An amended charter, which secured the Baptists' control of both branches of the College's Corporation was passed by the House of Magistrates and the Upper House on March 2 and 3, 1764 in East Greenwich.

 Dismayed by this move towards sectarianism, Stiles declined a seat on the College's Corporation, writing that Baptists had seized "the whole Power and Government of the College and thus by the Immutability of the numbers establishing it a Party College."
 Stiles continued to work towards his vision of a non-sectarian institution after Brown's establishment, presenting in 1770, a petition for the establishment of another college in Newport.

 The charter had more than sixty signatories, including the brothers John, Nicholas and Moses of the Brown family, who would later inspire the College's modern name following a gift bestowed by Nicholas Brown, Jr. The college's mission, as stated in the charter, was to prepare students "for discharging the Offices of Life with usefulness & reputation" by providing instruction "in the Vernacular and Learned Languages, and in the liberal Arts and Sciences."
 The charter's language has long been interpreted by the university as discouraging the founding of a business school or law school.
 Brown continues to be one of only two Ivy League colleges with neither a business school nor a law school, the other being Princeton.

 At the time of its creation, Brown's Charter was a uniquely progressive document.
 Other colleges had curricular strictures against opposing doctrines, while Brown's Charter asserted, "Sectarian differences of opinions, shall not make any Part of the Public and Classical Instruction."
 The charter additionally "recognized more broadly and fundamentally than any other the principle of denominational cooperation."
 The oft-repeated statement that Brown's Charter alone prohibited a religious test for College membership is inaccurate; other college charters were similarly liberal in that particular.

 In September 1764, the inaugural meeting of the Corporation—the college's governing body—was held at Newport.
 Governor Stephen Hopkins was chosen chancellor, former and future governor Samuel Ward vice chancellor, John Tillinghast treasurer, and Thomas Eyres secretary.
 The Charter stipulated that the Board of Trustees should be composed of 22 Baptists, five Quakers, five Episcopalians, and four Congregationalists.
 Of the 12 Fellows, eight should be Baptists—including the College president—"and the rest indifferently of any or all Denominations."